My Tongue Is Itchy! Could It Be an Allergic Reaction or Something Else?

 - Dental Issues: Inflammation or infection in the gums and teeth can cause an itchy tongue.
 If pain accompanies your scratchy tongue, such as tooth pain or pain in other parts of the mouth, check with your dentist, as a dental issue may be the problem.

-Treat oral allergies by avoiding or cooking trigger foods.
-The American Academy of Allergy, Asthma & Immunology provides a list of trigger foods commonly known to cause an itchy tongue.
+Treat oral allergies by avoiding trigger foods or cooking them before eating.
 If a certain food is causing you problems, don’t feel discouraged.
-There are still fruits and vegetables you can enjoy cooked and others that may not trigger a response.
+There are still fruits and vegetables you can enjoy that may not trigger a response.

 Another treatment for tongue itchiness is antihistamines.
 These medications block the release of histamine, the molecule behind your allergy symptoms.
 Many people take antihistamines to help with seasonal allergies, but these medications also relieve itchy tongue or mouth.
 You can safely and regularly use these medications, although, in some patients, they cause drowsiness or affect sleep quality.